JinHao-L/Advent-of-Code/README.md

 Codes mainly done in JS

-*Still relatively new to the language so the code may be quite inefficient
+*Still relatively new to the language